nbbaier/alchemy/alchemy-web/docs/providers/fs/file.md

+---
+title: File Resource in Alchemy
+description: Create, update, and delete files with Alchemy's filesystem provider.
+Learn how to manage content, handle nested directories, and update file paths dynamically.
+---

 # File

 The File resource lets you create, update and delete files in the filesystem with automatic directory creation and cleanup.